 Looking for a quick breakfast or easy afternoon snack?

-You know how peanut butter and jelly on toast is so popular?
+You know how people love peanut butter and jelly on toast?
 This is basically the same thing, except with black sesame paste and honey.

 I dare say this is even more delicious than peanut butter and jelly ^_^

 This pairing of toast with black sesame paste and honey is a no brainer.
-The black sesame paste is silky, rich, and sooo deep and nutty.
-The honey gives it a little sweet lift.
+The black sesame paste is rich and so deep and nutty.
+Honey gives it a sweet lift.
 All drizzled onto hot toast, so ono!

 Think of this less as a recipe and more as a concept.
-I've yet to see black sesame toast on the menu anywhere in the US, but have come across it a fair amount at cafes in Asia.
+I've yet to see black sesame toast on the menu anywhere in the US, but have seen it at many cafes in Asia.

-I think it is only a matter of time before black sesame toast makes it way here to Hawaii and then the rest of the mainland US.
+I think it is only a matter of time before black sesame toast makes it way here to Hawaii and then the rest of the mainland.

 Ingredients